sdan/vlite/README.md

 Improvements upon the original [VLite](https://github.com/sdan/vlite).
 Still blazing fast, and still in Numpy, but with many more features.
 You can find the original information about the project from Surya [here](https://twitter.com/sdand/status/1676256437918633984).
 All written in < 250 lines of Python!
 Download via `pip install vlite2`.
+PyPi project found [here](https://pypi.org/project/vlite2/).

 # About Section (Original)